Diana Richardson facts for kids

 Richardson was a Brooklyn Community Board 9 member when the Crown Heights Tenant Union, an advocacy organization for tenants that organizes, educations, and helps residents in housing court cases, convinced her to run for an open New York Assembly seat on an anti-gentrification platform.

-She won the May 2015 special election, on the Working Families Party (WFP) ballot line, the first to do so in the state legislature.
+She won the May 2015 special election with just over 50% of the vote, on the progressive Working Families Party (WFP) ballot line, the first to do so in the state legislature.
 She also won the general election the following November, on both the Democratic Party line as well as the WFP.

-In 2016, Richardson was arrested for hitting her 12-year-old son with a broomstick and was charged with assault, endangering the welfare of a child, criminal possession of a weapon and menacing.
+In 2016, Richardson was arrested for hitting her 12-year-old son with a broomstick, leaving bruises on his arm, and was charged with second-degree assault (a felony), endangering the welfare of a child, criminal possession of a weapon, and menacing.
+She was released from police custody with a temporary order of protection against her, and her son was staying with a relative.
 The felony charge was dropped in April 2017, though she still faced six misdemeanor charges.
+Four years later she wrote on social media: "I’ll just call it what it is.
+I beat him."

 In 2020, Richardson was pepper-sprayed by the New York City Police Department while marching at a demonstration over the murder of George Floyd.